 Cleaning Dentures

-It’s important to clean your dentures regularly to keep them in good condition.
+It’s essential to clean your dentures regularly to keep them in good condition.
 Dentures should be brushed daily with a soft toothbrush and special denture cleaner.
-Dentures should also be soaked in water or a special denture cleaning solution overnight to keep them from drying out.
+They should also be soaked in water or a special denture cleaning solution overnight to prevent drying out.

 Dentures Repair